Skip to main content

 Under The Equality Act 2010, employers have a legal duty to make reasonable adjustments to make sure disabled workers or workers with health conditions are not substantially disadvantaged in the workplace.

-You should discuss any requirements, including reasonable adjustments that may be required for disabled workers and workers with health conditions to return to or remain safely in the workplace.
+You should discuss any requirements, including reasonable adjustments that may be required for disabled workers and workers with health conditions.

 You are strongly advised to complete the workforce risk assessment tool with your worker to identify any personal risk factors.
 This tool can also suggest reasonable adjustments that can be implemented to help your worker to stay safe.